 \subsection{Choreographies, equivariance, and traces}

-Let us consider $n$ identical particles on the plane with vector positions $\mathbf r_i(t)\in\mathbb R^2$, $i=1,\dots,n$.
-A \emph{(single-trace) $n$-body choreography} is a periodic motion of period $T>0$ for which there exists a single generating curve $\gamma(t)$ such that
+Consider $n$ identical particles moving on the plane, with positions ${\mathbf r}_i(t)\in\mathbb R^2$, $i=1,\dots,n$, satisfying the equations of motion and remaining collision-free on their interval of definition.
+A \emph{simple (single-trace) $n$-body choreography} is a periodic solution of period $T>0$ for which there exists a generating curve $\gamma(t)$ such that